PHP Tools for Visual Studio extends Visual Studio with PHP debugging capabilities. The debugging engine takes advantage of the Xdebug PHP extension.

 Pressing Ctrl+F5 (

-PHP Web Project have built in support for several development servers to simplify development.
-Go to project properties (right click on project node in the Solution Explorer, click Properties) to specify web server, which will be used when user starts PHP Web Project.
+The PHP Web Project has built-in support for several development servers to simplify development.
+Go to Project Properties (right click on Project Node in the Solution Explorer, then click on Properties) to specify the web server, which will be used when a user starts PHP Web Project.

-PHP 5.4+ built-in web server - Simple and fast web server used for web development.
-It can handle single request at one time and has support for several document file types.
-More information at PHP: Built-in web server.
-PHP Web Project utilize uses of the web server, so it sufficient to hit F5 and start debugging.
+PHP 5.4+ built-in web server - a simple and fast web server used for web development.
+It can handle a single request at one time and has support for several document file types.
+There is more information at PHP: Built-in web server.
+The PHP Web Project utilizes the build-in web server, so the user can start debugging only by hitting the F5 key.

-IIS Express - PHP Tools allows user to take advantage of IIS Express.
-Which is better option than PHP build-in web server as it can handle multiple requests at a time or you can take advantage of URL Rewriter Module.
-PHP Tools will configure binding, virtual directory and checks for PHP configuration automatically.
+IIS Express - PHP Tools allows the user to take advantage of IIS Express, which is a better option than PHP build-in web server as it can handle multiple requests at a time or you can take advantage of the URL Rewriter Module.
+PHP Tools will configure binding, virtual directory and it also checks for PHP configuration automatically.

 - Custom Web Server.
-In case you have another web server, the options above are not sufficient or you need to debug PHP code remotly on another machine, it is possible just to enter server's URL and make use of it.
+In case you have another web server, the options above are not sufficient.
+If you need to debug the PHP code remotely on another machine, it is possible by just to entering the server's URL.

 Debugging Console Project